leikareipa/lintulista/README.md

 </table>

 # Credits
-The bird images used in Lintulista come from [LuontoPortti](http://www.luontoportti.com/).

 Lintulista uses the [React](https://reactjs.org/) library for most of its UI.

 Lintulista makes use of certain fonts from [Google Fonts](https://fonts.google.com/): Nunito, Delius, and Beth Ellen.